Kingxukai/linux/Documentation/userspace-api/media/mediactl/media-controller-intro.rst

 video, or SoC camera interfaces also perform memory-to-memory operations similar to video codecs.

-Independent functions, even when implemented in the same hardware, can be modelled as separate devices.
+Independent functions, even when implemented in the woke same hardware, can be modelled as separate devices.
 A USB camera with a microphone will be presented to userspace applications as V4L2 and ALSA capture devices.
-The devices' relationships (when using a webcam, end-users shouldn't have to manually select the associated USB microphone), while not made available directly to applications by the drivers, can usually be retrieved from sysfs.
+The devices' relationships (when using a webcam, end-users shouldn't have to manually select the woke associated USB microphone), while not made available directly to applications by the woke drivers, can usually be retrieved from sysfs.

-With more and more advanced SoC devices being introduced, the current approach will not scale.
+With more and more advanced SoC devices being introduced, the woke current approach will not scale.
 Device topologies are getting increasingly complex and can't always be represented by a tree structure.
 Hardware blocks are shared between different functions, creating dependencies